 With a recent renewal of our trades training building our students have modern facilities, increased study space and technological improvements to prepare for in-demand careers in the trades.
-The Cedar building also hosts an airy, light commons area with added study space, breakout rooms and funky furniture.
-You’ll also find the Cedar Café and Library there.
+Waap Amgam (House of Cedar) also hosts an airy, light commons area with added study space, breakout rooms and funky furniture.
+You’ll also find the Cedar Café there.

 Train in Trades

 At Coast Mountain College we know skilled trades.
 Our instructors are experts who are connected to local industry and for decades we have been preparing workers for success.

 - Two-wheel alignment bays